AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ## Adding actions to a package

-The package you created is empty; you haven&rsquo;t added any actions yet.
-To add an action to the package, use the source code from the `hello` action created in [Deploying your first Adobe I/O Runtime function](../gettingstarted/deploy.md 'Deploying your first function').
-Here is the code for that action:
+The package you created is empty.
+To add an action to it, use the source code from the `hello` action created in [Deploying your first Adobe I/O Runtime function](../gettingstarted/deploy.md 'Deploying your first function').
+Here is the code:

 ```
 function main(params) {